stacks-network/docs/src/pages/naming-services/choose-name.md

 namespace for its own purposes.
 Applications can use namespaces for things like:

 - Giving users a SSO system, where each user registers their public key under a username.
-Blockstack applications do this with names in the `.id` namespace, for example.
+Stacks applications do this with names in the `.id` namespace, for example.

 - Providing a subscription service, where each name is a 3rd party that provides